Justiceleeg/lunette/docs/implementation-plan.md

 ```

 **Acceptance Criteria:**
-- [ ] Unauthenticated users see prompt to sign in for AI chat
+- [x] Unauthenticated users see prompt to sign in for AI chat
-- [ ] Authenticated users can send messages
+- [x] Authenticated users can send messages
-- [ ] Sending message gets streamed response
+- [x] Sending message gets streamed response
-- [ ] Response appears word-by-word
+- [x] Response appears word-by-word
-- [ ] Code blocks in responses have "Apply" button
-- [ ] Applying code updates editor and can be played
+- [x] Applying code updates editor and can be played

 ---